cooperbrenneman/cocktaildbapi-dotnet/README.md

 If for whatever reason you need to update the API Key after creating an instance of a CocktailAPI, you can call the `UpdateApiKey` method and pass in the new `apiKey` as the argument.

 ### Methods
+If at any time the method is unable to find a particular drink, drink summary, ingredient, or filter, the response will be `null`.

 #### Drinks
 | Method Name                   	| Parameter          	| Description                               	| Return Type   	| Allows Test API Key 	|
 |-------------------------------	|--------------------	|-------------------------------------------	|---------------	|---------------------	|